 Regular soft drinks are usually very high in sugar and calories, mostly due to the use of high fructose corn syrup, an inexpensive and very unhealthy sweetener.
 Sugar-free soft drinks use damaging artificial sweeteners.

-Soft drinks are amongst the most unhealthy things that we can do to our body due to their extremely low pH level.
+Soft drinks are among the most unhealthy things that we can do to our body due to their extremely low pH level.
 Our body has to maintain a tightly regulated pH level of 7.35 to 7.45 to stay functional.
-Even a minor temporary deviation would cause significant health issues.
+Even a minor, temporary deviation would cause significant health issues.
 If it's not so small, we would just die.
 A regular soft drink has a pH of 2.5 (coke) to 3.5 (diet coke).
 Water has a pH of 7 and battery acid a pH of 1.
-The pH value is measured on a logarithmic scale, that is a difference of one represents a factor of 10.
-So a soft drink is between 1.000 and 10.000 more acidic than our blood.
-To compensate for the massive onslaught when consuming a single can, the body has to run an extreme emergency program otherwise we would just die.
-Amongst others, this involves using calcium from our bones to neutralize the acidity of the beverage.
+The pH value is measured on a logarithmic scale, that is, a difference of one represents a factor of 10.
+A soft drink is between 1,000 and 10,000 more acidic than our blood.
+To compensate for the massive onslaught when consuming a single can, the body has to run an extreme emergency program; otherwise we would just die.
+Among others, this involves using calcium from our bones to neutralize the acidity of the beverage.
 On top of this, the low pH directly causes damage to our teeth during and even after consumption.

 To create a soft drink replacement, we mix organic, low sweetness fruit juices (like lime) with sparkling, or still water, add some liquid stevia to adjust the sweetness level.

 It is long known that artificial sweeteners are causing havoc in the body.
 Although they don't raise the blood sugar level, they can cause our insulin level to spike with all the detrimental side effects.
 Aspartame is proven to cause damage to the nervous system.
 There is no long-term study showing the healthiness or safety of any artificial sweetener.